sauberdev/modern-cmake-stm32/README.md

 - Specify desired device via CMake variable `HW_TARGET`, e.g.:
 `-DHW_TARGET=stm32f4_discovery`
 - Set path to STM32CubeMX generator via CMake variable `STM32CUBEMX_GENERATOR_PATH`
+- Specify device family using `DEVICE_FAMILY`, e.g.: `-DDEVICE_FAMILY=STM32F401xC`

 ### Build
 Just run CMake with configured variables specified above and afterward run make.
 It would generate `bsp` and `nice-bsp` libraries for the desired HW and the user firmware code may stay unchanged.

+## Flash&Debug with OpenOCD

+### STM32F2xx
+- Select as a board config file `board/stm3220g_eval_stlink.cfg`
+- Replace there `reset_config srst_only` with `reset_config none separate`
+- Now you should be able to flash and debug source code

+To debug peripherals you may need SVD file for used processor:

+- For STM32F20xx it's located under `svd\STM32F20x.svd`